ethereum/go-ethereum/docs/_interface/metrics.md

 ### Meters

-Analogous to physical meters (electricity, water, etc), Geth's meters are capable of measuring the *amount* of "things" that pass through and at the *rate* at which they do that.
+Analogous to physical meters (electricity, water, etc), Geth's meters are capable of measuring the *amount* of "things" that pass through and at the *rate* at which they do.
 A meter doesn't have a specific unit of measure (byte, block, malloc, etc), it just counts arbitrary *events*.
 At any point in time a meter can report:

 * *Total number of events* that passed through the meter
 * *Mean throughput rate* of the meter since startup (events / second)